bjbest60/Off-Season/README.md

 # Off-Season
 <b>Off-Season at the Dream Factory by B.J.
 Best</b>

-**Adventuron Source for Off-Season at the Dream Factory, entered in IFComp '21**
+**Adventuron source and published files for Off-Season at the Dream Factory, entered in IFComp '21**

 Compatible with Adventuron 1.0.0 beta 75.
 As Adventuron is constantly being updated, some aspects of this source will likely need to be revised before the game will compile with any other version of Adventuron.